Last modified: Dec. 2, 2024, 6 p.m.

 See also bladmineerders.be.

 The larvae are full-grown in May.
 In literature it is also mentioned that the caterpillar can stray around quite a bit before pupating and therefore can end up on many other plants, making identification more difficult.
-In this context is also put forward that the association with Veronica as hostplant genus perhaps needs further investigation.
+In this context is also put forward that the association with Veronica as a hostplant genus perhaps needs further investigation.

 The adult moths are on the wing in June and July.